widgetti/solara/solara/website/pages/documentation/getting_started/content/06-reference/41-asset-files.md

 ---
 title: Incorporating your assets, styles, and logos into your app
-description: Solara by default looks for overrides of certain style and asset files in the assets folder.
-You can use these to incorporate your branding into your dashboard or app
+description: Solara looks for overrides of certain style and asset files in the assets folder by default.
+You can use these to incorporate your branding into your dashboard or app.
 ---
 # Assets files